mlochbaum/BQN/doc/transpose.md

 APL extends matrix transposition to any rank by reversing all axes for its monadic `⍉`, but this generalization isn't very natural and is almost never used.
 The main reason for it is to maintain the equivalence `a MP b ←→ b MP⌾⍉ a`, where `MP ← +˝∘×⎉1‿∞` is the generalized matrix product.
 But even here APL's Transpose is suspect.
 It does much more work than it needs to, as we'll see.

-BQN's transpose takes the first axis of its argument and moves it to the end.
+BQN's transpose takes the first axis of `𝕩` and moves it to the end.

         ≢ a23456 ← ↕2‿3‿4‿5‿6

         ≢ ⍉ a23456

-In terms of the argument data as given by Deshape (`⥊`), this looks like a simple 2-dimensional transpose: one axis is exchanged with a compound axis made up of the other axes.
+In terms of the argument data as given by [Deshape](reshape.md#deshape) (`⥊`), this looks like a simple 2-dimensional transpose: one axis is exchanged with a compound axis made up of the other axes.
 Here we transpose a rank 3 matrix:

         a322 ← 3‿2‿2⥊↕12
         ≍○<⟜⍉ a322